Alson ‘Tuak’ Kelen – Director

 Sealend Laiden – Counselor

-Qualifications: I graduated from the College of the Marshall Islands on May 21, 2016 with an Associate degree of Arts in Liberal Arts.
-As a former CMI Peer Educator, I’ve gained experience in helping young-adults.
-I started my career as a Life-Skills and Substance Abuse Counselor at WAM on August 3, 2016 and recently became a Regional Certified Prevention Specialist.
-WAM offered me a unique opportunity to expose my true potential in providing assistance to youth in the Marshall Islands.
+Sealend Laiden is originally from Ailinglaplap and his clan name is Kalo.
+Sealand graduated from the College of the Marshall Islands on May 21, 2016 with an Associate degree of Arts in Liberal Arts.
+A former CMI Peer Educator, Sealand started his career as a Life-Skills and Substance Abuse Counselor at WAM on August 3, 2016 and recently became a Regional Certified Prevention Specialist.
+Working at WAM offers Sealand a unique opportunity to expose his true potential in providing assistance to youth in the Marshall Islands.